Ecwid/ecwid-api-docs/includes/_sso.md

 });
 ```

-Ecwid SSO API provides a tool for advanced customization of the login functionality in Single Sign-on mode – `Ecwid.setSignInProvider()` extension.
+Ecwid SSO API provides a tool for advanced customization of the login functionality in Single Sign-on mode – `Ecwid.setSignInProvider()` method.

 Field | Type  | Description
 ----- | ----- | -----------